cibinjoseph/IITM-Netaccess-Approval/README.md

 ```sh
 netaccess
 ```
-To avoid entering username and password everytime on execution, refer the section on customizations below.
+To avoid entering username and password everytime on execution, refer the section on Usage above.
 All instructions provided below are automatically executed by the script AUTOINSTALL.

 ## Normal Installation